15 Hilarious Cyber Security Videos to Inspire Your IT Security Career

-5. In this old-time video, black and white characters show viewers how to be a more thoughtful and digitally safe citizen.
+5. In this old-timey video, black and white characters show viewers how to be a more thoughtful and digitally safe citizen.
 Billy doesn't perform his software updates, making him vulnerable to cyber criminals.
 Don't be a Billy.

 6. This video is quite a bit longer than the others, but is a great representation of the Duhs of Security.
 It uses a host of odd characters and real-life scenarios of how hackers can access your personal information.

-7. Buzz Feed presents a hilarious video portraying how easy (and creepy) it is to know just about anything about a person.
+7. Buzz Feed presents a hysterical video portraying how easy (and creepy) it is to know just about anything about a person.
 The Buzz Feed team sets up a prank showing how simple it is for someone to know personal details about you from your social media sites.
 Internet Privacy is important.
 Know what not to share publicly.

 8. In this second Comodo, PC and Mac are pitted against each other to debunk the myth that Macs never get viruses.
 Even Apple users should do what they can to protect themselves against hackers and malware.

-9. Learning about internet security in the form of a sitcom is made possible by Vimeo in this hilarious group of short films called Mulberry.
+9. Learning about internet security in the form of a sitcom is made possible by Vimeo in this comical group of short films called Mulberry.
 The series covers topics such as passwords, phishing, email security, and safe browsing.